Beach Towns in Mexico: 17 Amazing Beach Destinations in Mexico For Your Next Vacation

 By Hannah and Adam of Getting Stamped

-Bacalar is like no other beach town in Mexico.
-Technically, Laguna Bacalar isn’t a beach town as it is on a lake.
-It’s often as the “Lagoon of Seven Colors” and the “Maldives of Mexico,” all of which we agree with.
-The shades of blue are out of this world.
+Technically, Laguna Bacalar isn’t a beach town, as it is on a lake.
+It’s often called the “Lagoon of Seven Colors” and the “Maldives of Mexico,” both of which we agree with.
+The hues of blue are truly breathtaking.

-If you have time, it’s a great place to spend a few days relaxing by the lake.
 The most popular thing to do is to take a tour of the lake.
 Spend the day exploring the mangroves, snorkeling, seeing wildlife, and much more.

-Boat tours are super cheap, you can easily find one for $35 for a 4-hour tour.
-Our favorite stop on the tour was the Canal de los Piratas Bacalar, the color of the water is insane.
+Our favorite stop on the tour was the Canal de los Piratas Bacalar; the color of the water is insane.
 You just have to see it in person to believe it.

 We know on our next trip to Mexico we’re saving a few days to spend in Bacalar.